ring-lang/ring/marketing/pwct/README.md

 ## Related Projects

-PWCT introduces innovative concepts to the realm of visual programming languages (VPLs), such as the Graphical Code Replacement (GCR) method, which replaces the traditional Drag-and-Drop (DAG) approach.
+PWCT introduces innovative concepts to the realm of visual programming languages (VPLs), such as the Graphical Code Replacement (GCR) method, which replaces the traditional Drag-and-Drop approach.
 Additionally, PWCT integrates the Time Dimension at the program design level and includes a feature to play programs as a movie, enabling step-by-step implementation visualization.
 However, the design of PWCT is influenced by projects such as Lava, Forms/3, Limnor, Scratch, and Envision.